NotAnAngel24/Portfolio/README.md

 Hi,
 It's NotAnAngel24
-This is a source and complete file of my code.
+I have made this repository so it's cleaner and easier for everyone including me to locate and navigate my portfolio and neater sources
 I have made a checklist in regards of making this website using github as a hosting website.
-PLEASE SEE THE MAIN WEBSITE LINKS AND MY PROJECTS DOWN BELOW
+PLEASE SEE THE MAIN WEBSITE LINK AND MY PROJECT DOWN BELOW
 1. Initialize repositor - done
 2. Add basic HTML files - done
 3. Create or initialize HTML - done